 At Hadleigh Baptist Church we support various charities and individuals locally, nationally and internationally in giving away a minimum of 10% of our annual income.
 These are the main projects and people that we are currently supporting:

-GTSSS India was founded by Bishop Jacob Marineni a native Indian.
+India Hope was founded by Jacob Marineni, a native Indian brother.
 At the age of eight, Jesus raised him from the point of death and saved him.
-Currently he lives and ministers in India in full time mission work.
-GTSSS is “holding the Gospel in one hand and bread in the other hand.”
+Currently, Jacob lives and ministers in India in full-time mission work.

 After beginning Mission Life and Hope Restored in Belo Horizonte they are now establishing Proclamation Church in Carire in Ceara State in the northeast of Brazil.
-The Church meets in a marquee and is growing rapidly.
-A much needed minibus has recently been purchased to assist them in their ministry.
+The Church is about to build a community centre.

 FIND is a Christian-based registered charity that was founded in 1990 to provide emergency assistance to families or individuals affected by poverty or dispossession.
 FIND befriends without judging and gives support to those in need.

 As Christians, Town Pastors help and show concern to anyone who needs assistance when they are out in the evening.
 They are independent from the police but are supported by the Night Safe Partnership and contribute to the safety of everyone who is out in town seeking to be a positive influence.￼￼

 Its main aim is simply to serve people, regardless of their faith or background, showing concern and offering practical help in a non-judgemental and unconditional way.

 TK (Talitha Koum)